 This award memorializes the outstanding volunteer service and leadership to education of John E. Pepper (former Chairman of the Procter & Gamble Company).
 The award is given to an outstanding volunteer in our public school system.
 John E. Pepper himself was the first recipient of this award, which grants $500 to the charity of the recipient’s choice.

 This award memorializes the outstanding contributions of William Woodward and the Cincinnatus Association to the development and furtherance of free education in Cincinnati, Covington and Newport.
 This award recognizes the exceptional efforts and contributions of one or more teachers and grants a $500 stipend.

 Selection criteria for each award are described in the Nomination Form.
 Nomination Forms are provided, but email and other nominations are accepted as long as they provide the information requested in the Nomination Form.
 Nominations must be submitted to the Education Panel Chair within the timeframe announced annually.
-(The timeframe may vary from year-to-year to accommodate the timing of these and other events.)

 The winners are selected by independent nomination review and judging processes.
 Selections are final and may not be appealed.
 The opinions and advice of the respective committees, panels and individual members are key factors in these decisions.